How to Store Cake After Decorating

 READ

-How to Decorate Cake Pops With Chocolate
+How to Decorate a Cake Using Butter Icing

 Firstly, one of the key factors in preserving the freshness of a decorated cake is to limit its exposure to air.
 Air can dry out the cake and cause it to become stale more quickly.
 To prevent this, consider using an airtight container or wrapping the cake tightly with plastic wrap.
 Ensure that all exposed surfaces are covered to create a protective barrier against air.